TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 - The villagers are ashamed of their natural magical powers.
 When they reach the age of 13, each of them makes a vow never to use them.
-- Attacks are usually rare from the Forest of Beasts but
+- Attacks are usually rare from the Forest of Beasts but recently there's been wolf attacks.
 - It's dangerous to go hunting in the Forest of Beasts, especially at night, and it is difficult to track things in there.
 The villagers will avoid doing so.